nramesh22/project-brain/vscode-extension/README.md

-Here is a **production-quality `README.md`** for your VS Code extension.

-You can copy this directly into `README.md` in the root of your extension.

----

 # **Project Brain AI — VS Code Extension**

 Project Brain AI is a self-hosted, Cursor-class AI coding assistant for Visual Studio Code.